-- Two furnigation handlers must be present during the treatment period, at the initiation of aeration, and when testing for reentry to the treatment area.
-Only one furnigation handler needs to be present if monitoring is conducted remotely (from outside the treatment area). - Fumigation handlers must be under direct on-site supervision of the certified applicator at the start of the fumigation, at the initiation of aeration, and when testing for reentry to the treatment area. - Do not fumigate with this product when commodity temperature is below 40°F.
+- Two fumigation handlers must be present during the treatment period, at the initiation of aeration, and when testing for reentry to the treatment area.
+Only one fumigation handler needs to be present if monitoring is conducted remotely (from outside the treatment area). - Fumigation handlers must be under direct on-site supervision of the certified applicator at the start of the fumigation, at the initiation of aeration, and when testing for reentry to the treatment area. - Except as allowed under APHIS or other governmental quarantine treatment schedules, do not fumigate with this product when the space, commodity, or structure to be fumigated is below 40°F for control of insects or below 20°F for control of rodents and other warm-blooded pests.